crisward/dokku-filesync/README.md

 #Dokku Filesync

-Simple plugin to allow the syncing of files in to docker containers.
+Simple plugin to allow the syncing of files in two docker containers.
 This works by pipe tared files into a shared volume held in the apps folder.
 This is a bit specific, but the principle could be extended to be more adaptable.